zackdesu/perpustakaanmayangmengurai/server/docs/account.md

   "user": {
     "id": 202272036,
     "username": "zackdesu",
-    "email": "zackdesu@email.com" // not exist if email not inputted }
+    "email": "zackdesu@email.com" // not exist if email is not inputted }
 }
 ```